Angie-GuerreroC/dataiku-ml-assignment/README.md

 ---

 ## Business Value
-- **Effective Resource Allocation**: Target regions with higher populations earning less than $50K for focused interventions.
+- **Resource Allocation**: Target regions with higher populations earning less than $50K for focused interventions.
-- **Address Systemic Challenges**: Provide insights into factors driving income disparities, such as education and job availability.
+- **Policy Development & Economic Planning**: Ensure resources are directed to regions and populations with the greatest need.
-- **Optimize Federal Support**: Ensure resources are directed to regions and populations with the greatest need.
+- **Addressing Inequality & Challenges**: Provide insights into factors driving income disparities, such as education and job availability.

 ---